 - promote community cohesion (Education and Inspections Act 2006; Education Act 2002).

-In any school that provides SRE, parents have the right to withdraw their children from all or part of SRE (excluding withdrawal from learning about reproduction and human development within national curriculum science).
+In any school that provides RSE, parents have the right to withdraw their children from all or part of RSE (excluding withdrawal from learning about reproduction and human development within national curriculum science).

 How does PSHE education contribute to Ofsted inspections